davnn/nearness/README.md

 - [scikit-learn](https://github.com/scikit-learn/scikit-learn) exposes ``SklearnNeighbors``
 - [PyTorch](https://github.com/pytorch/pytorch) exposes ``TorchNeighbors``

-If you install one of the above packages, nearness exposes the corresponding nearest neighbors implementation, for example ``FaissNeighbors`` if [Faiss](https://github.com/facebookresearch/faiss) is installed.
+Installing one of the above packages exposes the corresponding nearest neighbors implementation.
+For example, ``nearness.FaissNeighbors`` is available if [Faiss](https://github.com/facebookresearch/faiss) is installed.

 Another option to install the underlying packages is to specify them as package extras, e.g.
 ``pip install nearness[faiss]`` installs the nearness with ``faiss-cpu``.
 If you require flexibility regarding